spankes/operationalizing-openshift-lab/README.md

-# How to Apply Infrastructure as Code Principles to OpenShift 4 Operationalization
+# How to Apply Infrastructure as Code Principles to OpenShift 4 Operationalizations

 ![GitOps Workflow](media/ops-workflow.png)